Our Visit to the National Theater of Costa Rica

 The main floor in front of the stage, with its traditional sloping design and seating, revealed a surprising feature: the entire floor, once all the seating was removed and stored, could be raised to stage level in about twenty minutes, with the help of a huge mechanism in the basement, and powered entirely by humans.
 It provides the theater with the adaptability to host a wide range of productions, from traditional plays to concerts and ballets, enhancing the overall versatility of the space.
 The mechanism to allow this is pretty spectacular on its own and is still in use to this day.

-Currently undergoing an intensive restoration, the theater’s commitment to preserving its history is evident.
-We were given a peek into the restoration on the third floor where restoration experts are removing the plaster decorations from the walls, painstakingly cleaning the pieces and applying new gold leaf before the decorations are returned to their rightful place.
+At the time of our visit the theater was undergoing an intensive restoration which highlighted the theater’s commitment to preserving its history.
+Lucky for us we were given a peek into the restoration on the third floor where restoration experts are removing the plaster decorations from the walls, painstakingly cleaning the pieces and applying new gold leaf before the decorations are returned to their rightful place.

 The third floor also houses the most blatant reminders of how much differently the upper class was treated in years past.
 Ornate and plush couches for relaxing during intermission as well as dedicated smoking rooms – one for the gentlemen and one for the ladies, thank you very much – live beneath an exquisitely painted ceiling and are overseen by impressive sculptures.